Search Marriage & Divorce Records, Warrants, State Records Free

 It’s clear a state-specific lookup is required, but figuring out who the record custodian (a group or individual who handles certain documents) will often shed light on whether or not the information is available in a particular state.

-3. Locating Record Custodians & Record Search Tools
+3. Locating Record Custodians & Search Tools

 Anyone can pay for a third-party search tool to find public records, but finding which governmental directory the information originated from can prove difficult since official resources can be buried in the abundance of online information.